Somalia: HRDs Face Tough Challenges.

 Somali journalist Jamal Farah Adan shot and killed, Al-Shabaab claims responsibility

-Impunity is a problem that continues to motivate criminals and journalist murderers to run away with their crimes and continue to pose threats against Somali HRDs in Somalia and in abroad sustained by the ignorance of the foreign authorities inability to navigate different extremist groups targeting somali human rights activists.
+Impunity is the main problem that continues to aids criminals to get away with their crimes against journalists and this poses serious threats against domestic and exiled HRDs.
+Access to justice is often undermined by the ignorance of the foreign authorities and the inability of local authorities to tackle impunity.

 HANAHR has supported many HRDS since 2020 mainly women HRDs to escape Juba+Land’s unchallenged HRD crack down and abuse of human rights where the notorious leader has a free hand to do whatever he wants to do in terms of perpetrating gross human rights violations.
 HRDs in the small town of Kismayo which is the current capital of Juba region face double threats from the local security apparatus and alshabab militias who control the whole surrounding villages and their only escape gate is by air or on boat.